Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Experimental setup

 Two mirrors mounted on kinematic gimbal mounts (c$_1$,c$_2$) immediately follow the collimator output.
 These provide two degrees of freedom each to align the beam vertically and horizontally with respect to the optical axis and the worktop plane, respectively.
 This configuration facilitates precise beam steering using the standard “beam walking” technique: the beam is adjusted to be parallel to the worktop plane by iteratively tuning the mirror angles to maintain beam position through fixed apertures.

 The aligned beam is then directed onto a longpass dichroic mirror (d) that reflects wavelengths below 567\,nm, thus reflecting the 532\,nm excitation beam, and transmits longer wavelengths.
 This mirror is mounted in a fine-tunable holder to ensure angular stability and fine tuning of its reflection plane.
-The reflected beam passes vertically downward through a high-vacuum CF flange viewport and into the cryostat.
+The reflected beam passes vertically downward through a high-vacuum CF flange, which serves as the interface between the external optical components and the interior of the cryostat, into the cryostat.

 Inside the cryostat, the beam is focused by an infinity-corrected, long working distance objective (e) onto the sample, for example, a bulk diamond chip used for initial testing, with dimensions of $3\times3\times0.5\,\mathrm{mm}^3$, a \{100\}$\pm3^\circ$ crystallographic surface orientation, and a typical NV density of about $4.5$\,ppm homogeneously distributed throughout the entire crystal, (f).
 The 532\,nm excitation induces fluorescence from the NV centers.
 For clarity, we note already at this point that the external magnetic field is applied perpendicular to the (100) diamond surface.
+The green excitation laser spot diameter at the sample is estimated using standard Gaussian beam optics, taking into account the underfilling of the objective aperture in our setup.
+For a beam diameter of 5\,mm and a focal length of 18\,mm, this yields a diffraction-limited spot diameter on the order of 5-6\,$\mu$m for 532\,nm wavelength.